neobundy/cwkGuides/guides/2025/02/20250223-the-conversation-log-the-infinite-intelligence-hierarchy-loop.md

-# The Conversation Log: The Infinite Intelligence Hierarchy Loop
+# The Grokking the Universe Trilogy Part III: The Infinite Intelligence Hierarchy Loop

 ![The Cosmic Ladder of Intelligence](images/20250223-03.png)